edornd/olmoearth_pretrain/docs/Evaluation.md

 ## Finetune Sweep

-Use `olmoearth_pretrain/internal/full_eval_sweep_finetune.py` for downstream fine-tuning tasks.
-It shares many flags with the KNN and linear probing sweep but adds fine-tune–specific knobs.
+Use `olmoearth_pretrain/internal/full_eval_sweep_finetune.py` for fine-tuning tasks.

 ### Required flags

-- `--cluster`: Cluster identifier.
+- `--cluster`: Cluster identifier (`local` for local runs, clusters are only avaiavle to Ai2 internal users).
 - One of:
-  - `--checkpoint_path=~/Downloads/OlmoEarth-v1-Base`: Fine-tune an OlmoEarth checkpoint.
+  - `--checkpoint_path`: Fine-tune an OlmoEarth checkpoint.
   - `--model=<preset_key>`: Use a baseline preset (choices listed in the script’s help).

 ### Fine-tune specific flags